 The bad news is, Krita can get frustratingly laggy at times, and what’s even worse is that tool does not come with a RAW filter.

 YouTube: Teacher’s Tech

-When it comes to image enhancing, it is safe to say that Photolemur is the best alternative.
+When it comes to image enhancing, it is safe to say that Photolemur is the best free alternative to Photoshop.
 It makes things really simple.
 You can use the free version with the watermark feature.